-All the recommendations made by the Audit Committee during the Financial Year underreview were accepted by the Board.
+All the recommendations made by the Audit Committee were deliberated and accepted bythe Board during the financial year 2020-21.

 A: STATUTORY AUDITORS AND AUDITORS' REPORT

-The Auditor's Report for FY 2018-19 does not contain any qualification reservation oradverse remark.
-The Auditors Report is enclosed with the Financial Statements in thisAnnual Report.
+The Auditor's Report for FY 2020-21 does not contain any qualification reservation oradverse remark.
+The Auditor's Report is enclosed with the Financial Statements in thisAnnual Report.

 B. SECRETARIAL AUDIT REPORT

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 your Company hadappointed Ms. Apoorva Singh.
-Practicing Company Secretaries (Membership No.: 35621) asits Secretarial Auditor to conduct the Secretarial Audit of the Company for the financialyear 2018-2019.
+Practicing Company Secretary (Membership No.: 35621) asits Secretarial Auditor to conduct the Secretarial Audit of the Company for the financialyear 2020-2021.